learn-anything/books/readme.md

 # Free and non free books all can learn from 📚

-This is an extension to [Learn Anything Search Engine](https://learn-anything.xyz/) that lists all the interesting books one can use to learn new things and discover new insights.
+This is an extension to [Learn Anything Search Engine](https://learn-anything.xyz/) that lists all the interesting books one can use to learn new things and discover new insights. 🔭

+The number before the book name stands for the year in which the book was written in.
+All books are put in their respective category and are sorted from oldest to newest.
+Emojis after the book show if the book is free or not.

 📖 = book is freely available (read it 🎊)